Cognex (CGNX)

 5. Revenue Growth

-With $971.7 million in revenue over the past 12 months, Cognex is a small player in the business services space, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and numerous distribution channels.
-On the bright side, it can grow faster because it has more room to expand.
+With $994.4 million in revenue over the past 12 months, Cognex is a small player in the business services space, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and numerous distribution channels.

-As you can see below, Cognex’s sales grew at a decent 5.1% compounded annual growth rate over the last five years.
-This shows its offerings generated slightly more demand than the average business services company, a useful starting point for our analysis.
+As you can see below, Cognex’s 4.2% annualized revenue growth over the last five years was mediocre.
+This shows it couldn’t generate demand in any major way and is a tough starting point for our analysis.

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Cognex’s annualized revenue growth of 5.1% over the last two years aligns with its five-year trend, suggesting its demand was stable.
-Cognex Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Cognex’s annualized revenue growth of 9% over the last two years is above its five-year trend, suggesting its demand recently accelerated.

-Looking further ahead, sell-side analysts expect revenue to grow 6.8% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and indicates its newer products and services will fuel better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 4.7% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will see some demand headwinds.

 6. Operating Margin